Photo by JIPEN/Shutterstock

 Summer is the most popular time of year to visit Italy and for good reason.
 The weather is warm, the water is sparkling, and the piazzas are practically meant for al fresco dining.
 Of course, popularity breeds crowds, and when it comes to Italy’s most famous cities, it’s hard to avoid the masses in the summer months.
 So save the iconic cities for the off-season.
 Take the summer to visit smaller, less trafficked destinations where you’ll find equally appealing Italian culture, food, and picturesque beaches, without the hordes of people.

 Venice’s canals are lovely in the spring and fall, but in the summer, throngs of tourists mean you’ll walk at barely a shuffle along the narrow streets.
 Better to visit Ravenna (a port city on the eastern coast), which makes up for its lack of canals with remarkable mosaics.
 Venice is famous for the Byzantine domes and mosaics of St. Mark’s Basilica, but Ravenna is actually known for having the best Byzantine mosaics outside of Istanbul.
-You’ll see them in nearly every building, but visit the Basilica of San Vitale and the Mausoleum of Galle Placida for some of the finest examples.
-Like Venice, Ravenna is also filled with music, and the Ravenna Music Festival runs from May through July every year.
-If you’re still hoping for waterways, head to the Marina di Ravenna, a seaside resort on the coast where you can dine on fresh fish while watching regattas.
+You’ll see them in nearly every building, but visit the Basilica of San Vitale and the Mausoleum of Galla Placidia for some of the finest examples.
+Like Venice, Ravenna is also filled with music, and the Ravenna Music Festival runs from June through July every year.
+If you’re still hoping for waterways, head to the Marina di Ravenna, a seaside resort town on the coast where you can dine on fresh fish while watching regattas.